Yash-Singh1/competitive-programming/snippets/alg/dp/README.md

 ### Dropping Parameters

 When we are doing DP, look for ways to drop parameters.
 For example, if I can infer the value of a parameter in the state using other parameters in the state, then I can drop that parameter.
 Sometimes, we also have to make some greedy inferences which removes the need for a parameter.
 Also, some parameters are better off when they are precomputed.
 If we are getting a MLE, then check if we can reuse memory for previous DP states that will no longer be used.
 For example, if my DP transitions are always from $dp[i][j]$ to $dp[i + 1][j]$, then I can drop a dimension and instead maintain two arrays instead of one, e.g. $dp2[j] = ...dp1[j]...$, and at the end of each time we iterate over a new $i$, we run: `swap(dp1, dp2)`.
 This way, we reuse the memory of the previous array and don't have to allocate a new array for each $i$.

+### Usage in Conjunction with Data Structures

+Another technique for optimizing is to use it in conjunction with a data structure.
+For example, if at some point in our DP loops, we have to iterate over $k$ ranges of length $l$ each, instead of running in $\mathcal{O}(kl)$ updating each of these ranges, we can use a prefix sum for our DP array and reduce the time complexity to $\mathcal{O}(k)$.
+We can also use segment trees, Fenwick trees, and other data structures in our Dynamic Programming array.
+The best way to figure out which data structure to use and when to use one is to first implement a naive DP solution, and then later optimize it as needed with the use of data structures.

+### Placeholder Dimension

+To understand how to use this trick, let's look at an example problem (IZhO 2014 Problem B):

+> Given ($1\le M\le 20$) banknotes and their value, determine if we can give ($1\le N\le 20$) people their exact salary using those bank notes only.
+(Time limit: 1 second)

+We can use a boolean DP array:

+$$
+dp[i][j] = \text{true if we can use the set of banknotes }j\text{ to fulfill the requirements exactly of the first }i\text{ people}
+$$

+We can use some trivial bitmask DP to fulfill this.
+However, this solution will run in $\mathcal{O}(2^m n^2)$ time which takes 4 seconds, more than our time limit of 1 second. we can optimize this by making an observation: any bitmask can cover at most one prefix length.
+That means, we don't need to have each and every bitmask in each and every prefix length.
+Instead, we can keep a deque for each prefix length and push on to the deque for the next prefix if possible for each bitmask.
+In the end the answer is true if the final deque has a bitmask that can cover the entire prefix.
+We can optionally further decrease the memory used by maintaining two DP arrays and swapping them instead of having one large DP array of deques.
+The time complexity is $\mathcal{O}(2^m n)$ now because we are iterating over each bitmask at most once.
+The space complexity is now only $\matcal{O}(2^m)$.
+FOr an implementation of this solution, check out my [solution](https://github.com/Yash-Singh1/competitive-programming/blob/main/ojuz/IZhO14_bank/main.cpp) to the [problem](https://oj.uz/problem/view/IZhO14_bank).